ensozos/geneci/README.md

 ## License

-Distributed under the x license.
+Distributed under the GPL-3 license.
 See LICENSE for more information.